erosson/freecbt/TESTPLAN.md

 # Manual test plan

-After big changes, test these things manually, in both ios and android:
+After big changes, test these things manually, in both ios and android.

+* With a preview build, not in Expo Go:
   * [ ] is saved data persisted from the old version?
+(Expo Go's behavior is inconsistent here)
+  * [ ] does the splash screen work?
+(Expo Go uses a fake one after expo53)
 * From the create-thought form:
   * [ ] create an empty thought
   * [ ] create a non-empty thought